kwickbit/squarespace_plugin/README.md

 | `prod`     | https://cdn.jsdelivr.net/npm/@kwickbit/squarespace-plugin@latest/dist/index.min.js |

 > Use the matching tag depending on which backend (local, dev, staging, prod) you want your Squarespace plugin to connect to.
+> 🔧 The `local` environment is mapped to `http://localhost:3000`
+> This is useful for testing the plugin with a locally running backend.

 ---